HANDS:

 04

-The sad reality is that, according to research, 40% of people in the UK believe that they engage in meaningless labour.
+The uncomfortable reality is that, according to research, 40% of people in the UK believe their work is meaningless.
 They are trapped.
 “Without work, all life goes rotten,” said Albert Camus, “but when work is soulless, life stifles and dies.”